 As of MySQL 5.5 InnoDB is the default engine, and is highly recommended over MyISAM unless you have specific need for features unique to the engine.

-There are a number of parameters that can be adjusted within MySQL’s configuration file that will allow you to improve the performance of the server over time.
-For initial set-up you may find Percona’s my.cnf generating tool useful.
-This tool will help generate a my.cnf file that will be much more optimised for your specific server capabilities and your requirements.
+There are a number of parameters that can be adjusted within MySQL’s configuration files that will allow you to improve the performance of the server over time.

 mysqldump --all-databases --routines -u root -p > ~/fulldump.sql

 This will then prompt you for the root password before creating a copy of the data.
 It is advisable to make sure there are no other users or processes using the database whilst this takes place.
 Depending on how much data you’ve got in your database, this may take a while.
 You won’t see anything on the screen during this process.

 Once the dump has been completed, shut down MySQL: